Guidelines for Articles

 Preparation of Articles

-Articles should normally be about 1,200 words in length (about six double-spaced pages), with a maximum of 1,500 words.
-We prefer a journalistic style for Perspectives on History articles.
-Articles should, therefore, have no more than five endnotes.
+Articles for Perspectives on History should normally be about 1,500 words in length; Perspectives Daily articles are about 800–1,000 words.
+We prefer a journalistic style for Perspectives on History and Perspectives Daily articles.
+Articles should, therefore, have few endnotes (if any; hyperlinks are often more appropriate).
 Citations should, wherever possible and appropriate, provide the name of publisher, as well as the date and place of publication (see below for examples).
-We encourage authors of articles to supply a working title for the essay and to insert subheadings at appropriate places to improve the readability of text.
-A brief (25-30 words) autobiographical description should be appended at the end of the article, indicating the author's institutional affiliation (if any), recent major publications, interests, and so on.
-Spelling—especially of proper names used in drafts—and all factual information (dates, place names, statistical data, and so on) provided should be verified by the authors before submission.
+We encourage authors of articles to supply a working title for the essay, although the final determination of headlines, captions, pull quotes, and other forms of “display type” are made by the editors.
+A brief autobiographical description (25-30 words) should be appended at the end of the article, indicating the author's institutional affiliation (if any), recent major publications, interests, and so on.
+Spelling—especially of proper names used in drafts—and all factual information (dates, place names, statistical data, and so on) provided should be verified by the author(s) before submission.

 Copyediting for House Style

 We encourage authors to submit pictures or other graphics that can be used as illustrations with their articles.
-These should be sent as high resolution digital files (with a resolution of at least 300 dpi).
+These should be sent as high-resolution digital files (with a resolution of at least 300 dpi).
 Digital files of color illustrations and photographs should preferably be rendered in CMYK.
 If it is not possible to send digital files, we can accept print copies that we can scan and return.
+Please include credits for illustrations.
 In all cases, it is imperative that the author submitting the images has (or will have secured before publication) the permission to reproduce the image, unless the image is clearly indicated to be in the public domain.

 Some samples are provided here of the most common type of references, but for more detailed information, authors can follow the Chicago Manual of Style.